gameserverapp/Platform/Documentation/docs/getting_started/security.md

 ## Report security issue

-Found a security issues?
-Please always report to `support@gameserverapp.com`.
+If you discover a security issue, please report it immediately by emailing:
+`support@gameserverapp.com`